mateusgomes01/peertube-db-schema/minimundo.md

 - A donation has a value.
 - A comment has an author, created_at and a text.

-- A user may be a Common user or and Admin.
+- A user may be a common user or and Admin.
 - An Admin may delete many users and a user may be deleted by one admin.

 - A user may makes many comments.